-Other notable features are included plugins to help you manage security, updates, performance and transfers.
+Other notable hosting features are included plugins to help you manage security, updates, performance, and transfers.

-If you are sure that you’re going to be using WordPress, you may find some helpful information in the category we’re going to be covering next.
+If you are sure that you’re going to be using WordPress hosting, you may find some helpful information in the category we’re going to be covering next.

-WordPress is the most-used Content Management System out there, and every kind of website from blogs to shops can be built with it.
-On top of the traditional features, WP is bolstered by a huge community that’s constantly producing new plugins, free themes and patches.
+WordPress hosting is the most-used Content Management System out there, and every kind of website from blogs to shops can be built with it.
+On top of the traditional features, WP is bolstered by a huge community that’s constantly producing new plugins, free themes, and patches.

 You can build a website (any type of website) on this platform.
 However, just because the platform is so widespread doesn’t mean that every host provides the same level of compatibility.